 - Providing facilities and services, such as IT and car parking provision

-- Student wellbeing & support, including pastoral support counselling services, personal tutoring.
+- Student wellbeing and support, including pastoral support counselling services, personal tutoring.

-- Financial administration, including collection of library charges, payment for Clinics & services, rents & recharges incurred
+- Financial administration, including collection of library charges, payment for clinics and services, rents and recharges incurred

 - Complying with statutory requirements, such as monitoring equal opportunities

 - To gather statistics for internal and mandatory reporting on the use of services

 - Assessment of research activity

 - Providing work authorisation certificates and permits to work